dennyzhang/maintain-it-blog/README.md

 Bring crappy resource to a bigger audience?
 Do you really think it's a good thing, instead of a bad thing?

+-   Improve interlinks, thus people read more posts in your blog

 -   Your Friends To Review Your New Posts.

 You should have friends working in the same field.
 If your new doesn't serve your friends well, it won't work well for others.